-Entering his ninth season at the helm of the UAB baseball program, head coach Brian Shoop continues to have the Blazers succeed both on and off the playing field.
+Entering his 10th season at the helm of the UAB baseball program in 2016, head coach Brian Shoop has molded the Blazers into one of the most successful programs on a regional and national level.

 It was a record setting season in 2014.
 UAB set a program record with nine shutouts during the 2014 campaign, which ranked 14th in the nation.
 The team held a school-best 2.87 ERA, which ranked 24th in the country.
 The club won 20 games in conference play, a UAB record.
 In addition, UAB defeated No. 9 Alabama and No. 29 FIU, marking the eighth straight year the club has topped a ranked opponent.